Everyday Living Food & Lifestyle

 Jen’s Cooking Tips

-• You can substitute the walnuts with candied pecans.
+• You can substitute the button mushrooms with any mushroom of your choice

 YOU WILL NEED: